Baptism of Christ from the East window of St Mary's Church

 We will take your contact details and arrange for one of the baptism team to meet with you.
 They will explain what our church offers for children and young people and also let you know the next steps in the process of preparing for the baptism.

-This will include attending a regular Sunday service and also a preparation meeting with one of the clergy team.
+This will include attending a Family Service (usually held on the fourth Sunday of each month at 10.30 a.m.) and also a preparation meeting with one of the clergy team.

 Questions that are often asked